ral-facilities/ldap-jwt-auth/README.md

 #### Using `docker-compose.yml`

 The easiest way to run the application with Docker for local development is using the `docker-compose.yml` file.
-It is configured to start the application in a reload mode which using the mounted `ldap_jwt_auth` directory mans that FastAPI will watch for changes made to the code and automatically reload the application on the fly.
+It is configured to start the application in a reload mode using the mounted `ldap_jwt_auth` directory which means that FastAPI will watch for changes made to the code and automatically reload the application on the fly.

 1. Build and start the Docker container: